asimojs/asimo/README.md

 Tell asimo where to log errors - default value is `console` but can also be `null` to avoid logging anything

-Note: this setting is global, even if set on a child context.
+Note: this setting is global, even if set on a child container.
 Example:

 ```typescript